Hurricane Candle Holder – Dollar Tree DIY

-This cute hurricane candle holder was made using only items from Dollar Tree.
-Check out how it’s done!
+This cute hurricane candle holder was made using only items from Dollar Tree!

 If you have been following my blog for a while you’ll know I’m a tad addicted to Dollar Tree.
 I love buying things from there and putting them together to make them look like decor pieces you would find at a high-end store.
 My home is decorated with items I’ve made using mostly things from Dollar Tree.